pydata/xarray/CORE_TEAM_GUIDE.md

 every new feature won't scale equally to all sizes of data, keeping in mind performance and our [benchmarks](https://github.com/pydata/xarray/tree/main/asv_bench) during a review may be important, and you may need to ask for benchmarks to be run and reported or new benchmarks to be added.
+You can run the CI benchmarking suite on any PR by tagging it with the ``run-benchmark`` label.

 3. **APIs and stability:** Coding users and developers will make extensive use of our APIs.
 The foundation of a healthy ecosystem will be